-Home Help for families Information & Advice Family life, work & childcare Looking after your relationship Relationship breakdown and separation
+Home Help for families Information & advice Family life, work & childcare Family life Looking after your relationship Relationship breakdown and separation

 6 mins read

 On this page we look at some of the legal and practical issues that you might face if your relationship is breaking down or you and your partner separate.

 You might consider talking to a relationship counsellor – they will explore with you the issues in your relationship and help you make changes.
 You will have regular sessions that can be face-to-face or by telephone.

 The counsellor will listen to both of you and will not take sides.
 The counsellor will respect your ideas about your relationship, as well as suggesting some others.